 - it had “strong foundations to continue [its] growth strategy; and

 - its EBIT margin had more than doubled between FY15 and FY16 to 22%.

 On 19 October 2016, at Bellamy’s AGM, the company reiterated the messages of the 19 August 2016 releases.

 The price of BAL shares fell by approximately 45% in the trading days following the 2 December 2016 Business Update.

-To register your interest and to receive further information regarding the potential claim and funding arrangements, please visit https://www.imf.com.au/cases/register/bellamys
+To receive further information regarding the claim and funding arrangements, please visit: https://www.imf.com.au/cases/register/bellamys